-Influenza activity remains elevated across the state of Texas, but it is decreasing.
-The percentage of specimens positive for influenza increased compared to last week.
-Influenza-like illness (ILI) decreased compared to last week.
-However, ILI activity remains above the 2014-2015 state ILINet baseline of 5.42%.
-Influenza activity peaked during week 51 (week ending Dec.
-20, 2014) in Texas.
+Influenza activity remains elevated, but it continues to slowly decrease across the state of Texas.
+The percentage of specimens positive for influenza decreased compared to last week.
+Influenza-like illness (ILI) marginally increased compared to last week.
+ILI activity remains above the 2014-2015 state ILINet baseline of 5.42%.